kormax/osaifu-keitai-google-pixel/README.md

 *  **This is the moment Pixel users are being screwed**.
 The provider in case of Google Pixel has URL:
 `content://com.google.android.pixelnfc.provider.DeviceInfoContentProvider/isJapanSku`, which corresponds to `com.google.android.pixelnfc` application.
-On further APK inspection we can see that **the ONLY purpose of this app is to return 0 for non-japanese SKUs, thus forbidding you from using this feature**.
+On APK inspection we can see that **the ONLY purpose of this app is to return 0 for non-japanese SKUs, thus forbidding you from using this feature**.
 Inside the source code we see that this app retreives SKU from system build props and checks if it is in a whitelist using the `isDeviceJapanSku` method, returning `1` if it is and `0` otherwise.
+It's important to reiterate: **this app actually makes your device worse**, it's not responsible for proper NFC operation in any way.
+It's just a malicious piece of bloatware.

 # Possible solutions